 We have a template for creating interior pages like these.
-Please see "Resources" on page 156 for a full list of downloadable templates.
-Newsletters This is just an example.
+Please see "Resources" on page 161 for a full list of downloadable templates.

+Newsletters

+This is just an example.
 We don't expect anyone to read this tiny text.

 A newsletter should be packed with information - but it shouldn't feel overwhelming.

 Do the colors show who we are? p.
-90 Black is best for long texts.
+92 Black is best for long texts.
 Reserve the ACLU palette for sidebars and images.

 Do the images tell engaging stories? p.
-128 The bottom image was a little bland and needed the modern engraving treatment.
+134 The bottom image was a little bland and needed the modern engraving treatment.

 Is the typography clear and confident? p.
-102 The name of this newsletter is displayed confidently in GT America, as are article titles.
+108 The name of this newsletter is displayed confidently in GT America, as are article titles.
 The body of the articles are assured and easy to read in Century Schoolbook.

 Is the layout dynamic and multilayered? p.
-148 A column structure keeps things organized and provides space for a little breathing room.
+154 A column structure keeps things organized and provides space for a little breathing room.

 Is our voice purposeful and consistent? p.
-124 The headlines are affirmative but not braggy.
+130 The headlines are affirmative but not braggy.

 Are we properly identified? p.
+68

-68 The affiliate logo is clearly displayed.
+The affiliate logo is clearly displayed.
 But there's no special logo for The Torch, as that would detract from the ACLU brand itself.
 See p.
+85 for more on our brand architecture.

+Advertisements

-83 for more on our brand architecture.
-Advertisements It is our duty, as the people of this country, to ensure that constitutional rights and liberties are guaranteed to all of us.
-THE ACLU WE THE PEOPLE TO CREATE PFRFFCT
+It is our duty, as the people of this country, to ensure that constitutional rights and liberties are guaranteed to all of us.

+TAKE ACTION WITH

+THE ACLU

+WE THE PEOPLE

+DARE TO CREATE A MORE

+PFRFFCT

 This is a magazine ad meant to attract new members.
 It has to be enticing and bold.

 Do the colors show who we are? p.
-90 The text is huge, so it's ok to keep the colors calm.
+92 The text is huge, so it's ok to keep the colors calm.
 ACLU blue is always eye-catching.
-ACLU light azure is close enough so it doesn't distract, but it has more interest than white.
+ACLU light azure is close enough so it doesn't distract. but it has more interest than white.

 Do the images tell engaging stories? p.
-128 No image needed.
+134 No image needed.
 The headline commands plenty of attention.

 Is the typography clear and confident? p.
-102 The headline is a bold declaration, so it's in all caps GT America.
+108 The headline is a bold declaration, so it's in all caps GT America.
 So are the calls to action.
 The longer explanatory text is in sentence case and in Century Schoolbook.

 Is the layout dynamic and multilayered? p.
-148 The asymmetry and large contrast in size make this unconventional yet sophisticated.
+154 The asymmetry and large contrast in size make this unconventional yet sophisticated.

 Is our voice purposeful and consistent? p.
-124 Our "quest" is the perfect choice.
+130 Our "quest" is the perfect choice.

 Are we properly identified? p.
-68 The red logo stands out clearly against the background.
+68 The box version of our red logo stands out clearly against the background.

+ACLU.ORG

-ACLU.ORG in It's okay to reserve ACLU red and ACLU blue for small parts of your layout, as long as they appear somewhere.
+in It's okay to reserve ACLU red and ACLU blue for small parts of your layout, as long as they appear somewhere.
 See p.
-92 for more on this. digital ads WE THE PEOPLE DARE TO CREATE A MORE PERFECT UNION It is our duty, as the people of this country, to ensure that constitutional rights and liberties are guaranteed to all of us.
+94 for more on this.